Associate Dean and Professor

-Dr. Elaine Congress is Professor and Associate Dean for Continuing Education and Special Programs.
+Dr. Elaine Congress is Professor and Associate Dean for Special Programs.
 She directs the dual MSW/MPH program with Mt.
-Sinai.
-She also has served as Director of the Doctoral Program.
+Sinai and the MSW student program at the United Nations.
+She also co-chairs the Fordham Institute for Women and Girls.
+She has served as Director of the Doctoral Program.

-At the United Nations, Dr. Congress represents NGOs the International Federation of Social Workers (IFSW) and the Institute for Multicultural Counseling and Education Services (IMCES).
-She has served as the North American Representative to the International Ethics Committee of the International Federation of Social Workers (IFSW) She currently is on the national NASW Pioneer Board and previously was on the National Board of Directors of the National Association of Social Workers (NASW) and a past President of the New York City Chapter of NASW.
+At the United Nations, Dr. Congress represents NGOs the International Federation of Social Workers (IFSW), the Institute for Multicultural Counseling and Education Services (IMCES), and Fordham which is a NGO at the United Nations.
+She has served as the North American Representative to the International Ethics Committee of the International Federation of Social Workers (IFSW) She currently is co-chair of the Social Work section at NYAM (New York Academy of Medicine and serves on the national NASW Pioneer Board.
+Previously she was on the National Board of Directors of the National Association of Social Workers (NASW) and a past President of the New York City Chapter of NASW.

-Dr. Congress has written extensively in the areas of social work values and ethics, cultural diversity, social work education, non-profit management, and public health including eleven books and over sixty professional journal articles and book chapters.
+Dr. Congress has written extensively in the areas of social work values and ethics, cultural diversity, social work education, non-profit management, public health, and the United Nations including fourteen books and over sixty professional journal articles and book chapters.
 Three of her books have been translated into Korean.

-Other important books edited by Dr. Congress are Health and Social Work: Policy, Practice, and Research as well as a book on Nonprofit Management where faculty and staff from the Fordham Center for Nonprofit Leaders leaders contributed chapters.
+Other important books edited by Dr. Congress are Health and Social Work: Policy, Practice, and Research as well as a book Nonprofit Management: A Social Justice Approach where faculty and staff from both the business and social work schools contributed chapters.
 Her books on ethics include two editions of Teaching Social Work Values and Ethics: A Curriculum Resource that includes course outlines, teaching modules, class exercises, electronic resources, and an extensive annotated with references on social work values and ethics.
 An earlier book, Social Work Values and Ethics: Identifying and Resolving Professional Dilemmas presents the ETHIC model of decision-making to use in identifying and resolving ethical dilemmas in social work practice.

 Her many professional journal articles and book chapters have focused on dual relationships, teaching social work ethics, resolving ethical dilemmas, confidentiality, comparative international codes of ethics, social group work, empowering communities, ethical issues in administration, groups for immigrant children, and immigrant issues in an urban environment.